alleyinteractive/wp-asset-manager/README.md

 Use `am_replace_symbol` to replace a symbol already added to the sprite.

-This should be added via an action that fires after, or at a lower priority, than the action used for `am_define_symbol`.
+This should be added via an action that fires after, or at a lower priority, than the action used for `am_register_symbol`.

 ```php
 am_replace_symbol(